C2SM/c2sm.github.io/models/icon.md

 The latest release distributed by C2SM, currently `2.6.6`, is continuously tested on both Piz Daint and Euler and receives patches when necessary.

 ## Access
 The ICON repository is hosted on the C2SM GitHub organisation.
-If you don't have access, follow the instructions under [How to get Access](https://c2sm.github.io/#how-to-get-access).
+If you don't have access, please follow the instructions under [How to get Access](https://c2sm.github.io/#how-to-get-access).

 Once you have access, clone the repository from GitHub using the SSH protocol: